-Goals Meeting Partially Meeting Not Meeting Next Steps (If Applicable) Nutrition Education Students shall receive nutrition education as part of a sequential program that is coordinated within a comprehensive health education curriculum X To maximize classroom time and to achieve positive changes in students' eating behaviors, nutrition education shall be integrated into the standards-based lesson plans of other school subjects like math, science, language arts, physical education, health, family and consumer science and social sciences.
-X The nutrition education program shall include enjoyable interactive activities such as contests, promotions; taste testing, field trips or school gardens. х Food services will devise activities and opportunities for interactive nutritional education.
-All food service personnel shall have adequate pre-service training and regularly participate in professional development activities that provide strategies for providing tasty, appealing and healthy school meals. Х
+Goals Meeting Partially Meeting Not Meeting Next Steps (If Applicable) Nutrition Education Students shall receive nutrition education as part of a sequential program that is coordinated within a comprehensive health education curriculum x To maximize classroom time and to achieve positive changes in students' eating behaviors, nutrition education shall be integrated into the standards-based lesson plans of other school subjects like math, science, language arts, physical education, health, family and consumer science and social sciences. х The nutrition education program shall include enjoyable interactive activities such as contests, promotions; taste testing, field trips or school gardens. х Field trips were canceled due to covid and taste testing not allowed during the pandemic.
+Some teachers do have students growing beans in the classroom.
+We hope to resume normal nutrition activities in the future.
+All food service personnel shall have adequate pre-service training and regularly participate in professional development activities that provide strategies for providing tasty, appealing and healthy school meals. х

-Goals Meeting Partially Meeting Not Meeting Next Steps (If Applicable) Nutrition Promotion Food providers shall offer a variety of age-appropriate, appealing foods and beverage choices and employ food preparation, purchasing and meal planning practices consistent with the current Dietary Guidelines for Americans.
-X It is recommended that food providers share information about the nutritional content of school meals and/or individually sold foods with students, family and school staff.
-X School meals shall be served in clean, safe and pleasant settings with adequate time provided for students to eat, at minimum, in accordance with state and federal standards and guidelines.
-The National Association of State School Boards of Education recommends that students have adequate time to eat, relax and socialize: at least 10 minutes after sitting down for breakfast and 20 minutes after sitting down for lunch.
-X fitness; emphasizes self- management skills including energy balance (calories in minus calories out); is consistent with state/district's standards/guidelines/framework; and is coordinated within a comprehensive health education curriculum.
-The curriculum shall be consistent with and incorporate relevant Illinois Learning Standards.
-Schools shall provide a daily supervised recess period to elementary students.
-X Students shall be provided opportunities for physical activity through a range of before- and after-school programs including intramurals, interscholastic athletics and physical activity clubs.
-X School provides fliers to students to promote opportunities to join local physical activity programs held in the local community.
-Our district does not currently have these opportunities for elementary students programs including intramurals, interscholastic athletics and physical activity prog the local community. does not currently ha opportunities for ele
+Goals Meeting Partially Meeting Not Meeting Next Steps (If Applicable) Nutrition Promotion Food providers shall offer a variety of age-appropriate, appealing foods and beverage choices and employ food preparation, purchasing and meal planning practices consistent with the current Dietary Guidelines for Americans. х It is recommended that food providers share information about the nutritional content of school meals and/or individually sold foods with students, family and school staff. х School meals shall be served in clean, safe and pleasant settings with adequate time provided for students to eat, at minimum, in accordance with state and federal standards and guidelines.
+The National Association of State School Boards of Education recommends that students have adequate time to eat, relax and socialize: at least 10 minutes after sitting down for breakfast and 20 minutes after sitting down for lunch. х Goals Meeting Partially Meeting Not Meeting Next Steps (If Applicable)

+Physical Activity Students shall participate in physical education that enables them to achieve and maintain a high level of personal fitness; emphasizes self- management skills including energy balance (calories in minus calories out); is consistent with state/district's standards/guidelines/framework; and is coordinated within a comprehensive health education curriculum.
+The curriculum shall be consistent with and incorporate relevant Illinois Learning Standards. х Schools shall provide a daily supervised recess period to elementary students. Х Students shall be provided opportunities for physical activity through a range of before- and after-school programs including intramurals, interscholastic athletics and physical activity clubs. х Look at adding before and after school clubs to promote physical activity.
+The YMCA does offer recreational times before and after school in their programing.